suwasthi/MediboxProject/README.md

 1. Assemble hardware components as per the code pin assignments.
 2. Upload the code to your ESP32 device.
-3. Connect the device to your WiFi network.
+3. Connect the device to your WiFi network(default SSID: `"Wokwi-GUEST"`).
 4. Use push buttons to set time zone, alarms, and other parameters.
 5. Sensor data is published periodically over MQTT to topics such as `ADMIN-TEMP` and `ADMIN-LIGHT-AVG`.
 6. Use Node-RED to subscribe to these MQTT topics to monitor sensor readings and control device parameters remotely.